hanpari/sovereign/source/02/052_drama.md

 But even so, she always insisted on meeting the both of them, treating Andrey like an old friend - sometimes to such an extent that it made Gromov jealous.
 She acted more detached during the sparse occasions when she and Gromov were alone.

-"Peter is a fine fellow, my favorite buddy," Gromov said lightly.
+"Peter is a fine fellow, my favorite buddy," Gromov proclaimed firmly.
 He did not lie, though.
 In his opinion, Peter Grasov possessed qualities a woman should appreciate in a man: reliable, successful, handsome, and kind-hearted.
 Compared to Peter, Gromov felt unworthy.
 "I see no reason why I should not be happy."

 Samara stayed silent for a while.